 Amazon is changing at a rapid rate, ranking products is getting more difficult and the A9 algorithm is becoming more advanced by the day.
-Over the past few months we asked 7 experts on their opinions on selling, optimisation and ranking products inside Amazon.
+Over the past few months, we asked 7 experts for their opinions on selling, optimisation and ranking products inside Amazon.

-Thanks to everyone who contributed, feel free to hit me up on twitter if you have any questions/thoughts.
+Thanks to everyone who contributed, feel free to hit us up on twitter if you have any questions/thoughts.

 When people think of Amazon’s A9 algorithm, they tend to think of it like Google’s.
 However, unlike Google, the A9 doesn’t change much.
 It doesn’t have as large of a team of workers like Google, and so, the search parameters and algorithm metrics don’t update like we see with Google.
 However, as the FBA industry of Amazon continues to take off, and more individual sellers start getting more competitive in their rankings jockeying, perhaps we’ll see Amazon take a larger interest in protecting the legitimacy of their rankings and start making updates like Google did when SEO’ers were keyword stuffing and gaming the system.
 It’s important to keep your eye out for this sort of change, but don’t lose too much sleep over it.

 Marie Almquist from Anvil

 The one edge that other online retailers had against Amazon in the last couple years has been personalization through artificial intelligence, according to BI Intelligence’s research and the BloomReach’s 2016 State of Amazon Report.
 However, this edge may be lost in 2018.

 It’s predicted that over half of households will have voice activated smart devices within the next four years.
 The Amazon Echo is incredibly popular, with “tens of millions” sold.

 With the incredible increase in the breadth of big data that this proliferation of Amazon’s own smart assistant throughout homes and offices brings (especially considering passive listening), it has the ability to bring a level of personalization that other retailers won’t be able to surpass.